tochman/the_blue_print/chapters/04-hooks-and-lifecycle.md

 Beyond `useState` and `useEffect`, React provides several other hooks for common component development problems.

-### useRef for Mutable Values and DOM Access

-`useRef` is used for holding mutable values that persist across renders without causing re-renders, and for accessing DOM elements directly.
+### useRef for Mutable Values and DOM Access {.unnumbered .unlisted}`useRef` is used for holding mutable values that persist across renders without causing re-renders, and for accessing DOM elements directly.

 ::: important
 **useRef vs useState**